charlesbaynham/wedding/ceremony.md

 ## Gifts

 Absolutely none please.
-You have all travelled very far to be here with us - we are already favoured to our hearts' content.
+You have all travelled very far to be here with us - we are already favoured with the greatest gift we could wish for.